highlight/highlight/blog-content/tracing-in-highlight.md

 ## Why It Matters

-Digging into trace details in Highlight can help you identify hot spots in your codebase where you run into a lot of errors or are experiencing performance bottlenecks.
+Digging into trace details in Highlight can help you identify hot spots in your codebase where you run into errors or performance bottlenecks.
+For example, you could analyze a trace for one of your API handlers to get a breakdown of the all methods called, the arguments passed to them, how long execution took for each method, and any errors associated with a method call.
 By understanding these performance characteristics of your application you can make data-driven decisions to focus your effort to improve performance and enhance your UX.

 ## Get Started